What is Conversational Intelligence?

 Below, we have rounded up a few of the most important skills individuals can cultivate to work more effectively in any call center.
 Read on to learn what they are and why they matter.

-Keeping conversations clear and productive helps both in resolving clients’ issues as well as making a good impression.
+Keeping conversations clear and productive helps both in resolving customers’ issues as well as making a good impression.

 Thinking through your responses and answering in clear, understandable language helps in saving time; less back and forth is needed between yourself and the customer.